Coding Intro

 print("Hello")

-C# also supports block of comments that start with /* and end with */.
+C# and JS also support a block of comments that start with /* and end with */.
 We will only use // throughout the lessons.

 Print Output